Verification Risk Tiers

 A[Verification on a subaccount] --> B{Subaccount tier set?}

-B -- no --> D[Default path:<br/>TokenEx/IXOPAY Visa · TNS Mastercard]
+B -- no --> D[Default verification path<br/>per network]

 B -- yes --> C{Network}

-C -- Visa --> E[Stripe at the set tier]
+C -- Visa --> E[Tiered verification path]

 C -- Mastercard --> F{Tier = HIGHEST?}

-F -- yes --> G[TNS 3DS + Stripe two-hold second factor]
+F -- yes --> G[Network 3DS + two-hold second factor]

-F -- no --> H[TNS 3DS only]
+F -- no --> H[Network 3DS only]

 What each path validates

-Every Stripe-backed tier runs explicit card-existence, card-status, and CVC checks on each attempt — at every tier, including LOW — alongside the issuer's 3DS decision, rather than inferring them from it.
+Every tier runs explicit card-existence, card-status, and CVC checks on each attempt — at every tier, including LOW — alongside the issuer's 3DS decision, rather than inferring them from it.

 ValidationDefault (no tier)LOWMEDIUMHIGH